lyatar/python-playground/README.md

 # Small Tests in Python
-Experimental tests and fishing using python.
-Mostly data analysis done in jupyter notebooks.
+Experimental tests, explorations and fishing using python.
+Mostly data analysis done in jupyter notebooks and most are works in progress.